vlodya964n/BalanceTextIneractive/README.md

 ## The Program Modules

 * AIModel - he module that sends requests to the AI model
+* BalancingTree - The module is responsible for building the balancing tree.
+  	* ActionsnNRules - actions and rules for actions that are set by the user and according to which the balancing tree is built
+	* ActionsNRulesSource, ActionsNRulesInput - They are responsible for entering actions and rules that the user has set
+   	* BalancingTree - all work with the balancing tree, building, calculating the balance, a one-time pass through the tree
 * ProgramRequests - generates queries for the model at each step of the narrative (with each user action)
+  	* Request - request structure
+  	* RequestStrcutureSource, RequestStructureInput - entering a request
+  	* ProgramRequests - complete preparation and issuance of a ready-made request
 * RequestProcessing - the module for processing incoming requests from ai model
+* PreviousActions - saves the history of the conversation between the neural network and the user (past narration steps)
+* UserInteractive - program interaction with the user
+  	* InputData, ConsoleInput, ScriptInput - methods of conducting a dialogue with the user, through the console and through the script - preset responses.
+  	* OutputData - output of neural network responses to the console.
+  	* UserInteractive - complete organization of interaction.
 * ModelCommunication - the main module, with the interaction of query modules and ai module